NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 - Providing you with two one-week testing windows for your integration.
 - Configuring and maintaining the INT environment.
 - Seeding the environment with test data.
-- Reviewing your submitted evidence and confirming readiness for production.
+- Reviewing your submitted evidence and confirming readiness for production

 ---